What You Need to Know

 Plan B Color Code PLAN B Evacuation - Areas east of U.S. 1 (Federal Highway)Typically a Category 3 or higher hurricane

-View Emergency Evacuation Map
+View Emergency Evacuation Routes

-Persons located in low lying areas or beside tidal bodies of water should seek shelter elsewhere if conditions warrant.
+Persons located in low-lying areas or beside tidal bodies of water should seek shelter elsewhere if conditions warrant.
 ALL mobile home residents must evacuate in PLAN A and PLAN B and may be ordered to evacuate if tropical storm conditions warrant.